etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### logIndex

-QUANTITY - integer of the log index position in the block. null when its pending log.
+quantity - integer of the log index position in the block. null when its pending log.

 #### transactionIndex

-QUANTITY - integer of the transactions index position log was created from. null when its pending log.
+quantity - integer of the transactions index position log was created from. null when its pending log.

 #### transactionHash

-DATA, 32 Bytes - hash of the transactions this log was created from. null when its pending log.
+data, 32 Bytes - hash of the transactions this log was created from. null when its pending log.

 #### blockHash

-DATA, 32 Bytes - hash of the block where this log was in. null when its pending. null when its pending log.
+data, 32 Bytes - hash of the block where this log was in. null when its pending. null when its pending log.

 #### blockNumber

-QUANTITY - the block number where this log was in. null when its pending. null when its pending log.
+quantity - the block number where this log was in. null when its pending. null when its pending log.

 #### address

-DATA, 20 Bytes - address from which this log originated.
+data, 20 Bytes - address from which this log originated.

 #### data

-DATA - contains one or more 32 Bytes non-indexed arguments of the log.
+data - contains one or more 32 Bytes non-indexed arguments of the log.

 #### topics

-Array of DATA - Array of 0 to 4 32 Bytes DATA of indexed log arguments.
+Array of data - Array of 0 to 4 32 Bytes data of indexed log arguments.
 (In solidity - The first topic is the hash of the signature of the event (e.g. Deposit(address,bytes32,uint256)), except you declared the event with the anonymous specifier.)

 ## JsonRpcMethods Objects